Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The moment you stop to think about whether you love someone, you've already stopped loving that person forever."
+> "Some of us learn from other people's mistakes and the rest of us have to be other people.  "
-> — **Carlos Ruiz Zafon**
+> — **Zig Ziglar**

 ---